-One night in the shower, where the best ideas and thoughts are birthed, you have an epiphany—an idea for a new product!
-You quickly jump out, almost slipping and falling, but you catch your footing and jot down the idea so you don't forget it.
+One night in the shower, where the best ideas and thoughts are birthed, you have an epiphany — an idea for a new product!
+You quickly jump out, almost slipping and falling, catch your footing and jot down the idea before you forget it.

 Before you start production, you might want to ask yourself a few questions before you put this new product on your virtual shelves.

 You may think this new product is God's gift to mankind, but do people really want it?
 Creating a new product is costly and investing capital in a project that may or may not be profitable is always dicey.
 Before you start design and production, test test test!

 One of our clients, Thompson Tee, knew there was demand for different versions of their product, a sweat proof undershirt.
 People wanted it in different cuts and colors to better match their wardrobe.
 We used Typeform to send out a survey to existing customers asking for feedback.
 The email had a simple subject line, "What's your perfect Thompson Tee?".
 Not surprisingly, it had a 20% open rate and about a 10% response rate which is above industry standard.
 After going through all of the answers, we knew for certain which new product was going to succeed.
 Thanks to the survey results, we were able to launched a new SKU with a high-conversion email launch campaign.